amsmite001/Soft_Eng/Jupyter_README.md

 c.Spawner.pre_spawn_hook = create_dir_hook
-c.Authenticator.admin_users = {'[Git_Username]'}
 ```

 A few points to configure:

-- There are two points of `Git_Username`, change them to the username of the individual whom you'd like to be admin.
+- Change `Git_Username` to the username of the individual whom you'd like to be admin.
-- `git_url = "https://github.com/2kreate/jbin.git"` needs to be changed to whichever default repo.
+- `git_url = "https://github.com/2kreate/jbin.git"` needs to be changed to whichever default repo you would like the users to start with.

 ## JAAS